hirosystems/docs/docs/clarinet/how-to-guides/how-to-debug-contract.md

 title: Debug Contract
 ---

-# Debug a Contract

 ## VS Code Debugger

 Clarinet supports the [Debug Adapter Protocol](https://microsoft.github.io/debug-adapter-protocol/) (DAP), which enables you to debug your smart contracts inside of Visual Studio Code (VS Code), or any code editor supporting the DAP protocol.

 To set up a debug session, you will first need to create a `launch.json` file to tell VS Code what you want to debug.
 The easiest way to accomplish this is to let VS Code generate the template for you by opening the "Run and Debug" view and clicking "create a launch.json file".

 ![Run and Debug View](../images/run-and-debug.png)